-Three Months Ended March 31,
+Six Months Ended June 30,

-20 15 2 2014
+: 2015 2014

 Fair value, beginning of period \$ \$ 3,419

 Change in fair value recorded as a loss in other expense, net 3,324

 Reclassification of warrant liability to additional paid-in capital (6,743)

 Fair value, end of period \$ \$

-The Company recorded \$0 and \$3.3 million in other expense for the three months ended March 31, 2015 and 2014, representing the change in fair value of the warrants for the respective periods.
+The Company recorded \$3.3 million in other expense for the six months ended June 30, 2014, representing the change in fair value of the warrants for the period.
+There was no corresponding expense during the six months ended June 30, 2015 as the preferred stock warrants were converted to common stock warrants upon the completion of the IPO and are no longer subject to remeasurement.